 The new definition of “supervisor” under Section 2(11) of the NLRA would read as follows:

-Any individual having authority, in the interest of the employer, to hire, transfer, suspend, lay-off, recall, promote, discharge,
+Any individual having authority, in the interest of the employer, and for a majority of the individual’s worktime, to hire, transfer, suspend, lay-off, recall, promote, discharge,

 assign, reward, or discipline other employees, or responsibly to direct them,or to adjust their grievances or effectively to recommend such action, if in connection with the foregoing the exercise of such authority is not of a merely routine or clerical nature, but requires the use of independent judgment.